m-gamao/health-dashboard2/README.md

 *To Do List:*

+EPIC 1: The User can navigate the dashboard/homepage and see reminders for their current medications, healthcare appointments, and health metrics from smart devices such as Apple Watch.
+There are 4 stories below and each contains a series of tasks.

 *Dashboard tasks:*

 *Medication Reminders:*
+*Story:* The User can see their current medications to take and edit the medication or change the status to completed, missed, or cancelled.
+This then gets logged in the database.
 1. Add container for the Medication Reminder section.
 2. Add header and logo in a separate container.
 3. Add edit button and functionality to #2.